ogxd/project-curator/README.md

     *The asset is referenced by at least one other asset that is included in the build
     Example : A prefab that is in a built Scene*

-> [!NOTE] The overlay icon in the project folder can be disabled.
+> The overlay icon in the project folder can be disabled.
 To do so, right click on the Project Curator window tab, and click "Project Overlay"